rozek/node-red-rest-service-examples/README.md

 For this series, it is assumed that the reader already installed Node-RED (as described in [Getting Started](https://nodered.org/docs/getting-started/)), optionally secured the editor (as shown in [Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red)) and started using it (as explained in [Creating your first flow](https://nodered.org/docs/tutorials/first-flow))

-> Please note: this work is currently in progress.
-While it may already be used, do not expect it to be finished before midth of October 2021.

 > Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ### Required Extensions ###